50 Questions You Must Ask to Evaluate the Quality of Your Website

 While Google will follow up to five redirects, they can still present problems.

-Redirects can present even more problems if they continue into excessive territory – beyond five redirects.
+Redirects can present even more problems if they continue into the excessive territory – beyond five redirects.

-It is, therefore, a good idea to ensure that your site has two redirects or less, assuming making this move does not impact prior SEO efforts on the site.
+Therefore, it is a good idea to ensure that your site has two redirects or less, assuming making this move does not impact prior SEO efforts on the site.

+Redirects are annoying for users as well and after a certain point, people will give up.

-18. Are Links on the Site Served with JavaScript?
+18. Are Links on the Site Served With Javascript?

-Serving any navigation element with JavaScript is a bad idea because it limits cross-browser and cross-platform compatibility, which also interferes with the user experience.
+Serving any navigation element with JavaScript is a bad idea because it limits cross-browser and cross-platform compatibility, interfering with the user experience.

-When in doubt, do not serve links with JavaScript and use only plain HTML to serve links.
+When in doubt, do not serve links with JavaScript and use only plain HTML to help links.

 19. Is the Anchor Text in the Site’s Link Profile Overly Optimized?

-If your site has a link profile with overly optimized and repetitive anchor text, it can eventually lead to possible action, whether algorithmic or manual in nature if it’s severe enough.
+If your site has a link profile with overly optimized and repetitive anchor text, it can potentially lead to possible action (whether algorithmic or manual).

-Ideally, your site should have a healthy mix of anchor text pointing to your sites – a good balance is following the 20 percent rule: 20 percent branded anchors, 20 percent exact match, 20 percent topical match, and probably 20 percent naked URLs.
+Ideally, your site should have a healthy mix of anchor text pointing to your sites.

-But, the challenge is achieving this link profile balance while also not leaving identifying footprints that you are doing anything manipulative.
+The challenge is achieving this link profile balance while also not leaving identifying footprints that you are doing anything manipulative.

-20. Is Any Canonicalization Implemented on the Website?
+20. Is Your Canonicalization Implemented Correctly on Your Website?

 Canonicalization refers to making sure that Google sees the URL that you prefer them to see.

-In short, using a snippet of code you can declare that Google sees one URL as the preferred source of content for that URL.
+In short, using a snippet of code, you can declare that Google sees one URL as the preferred source of content for that URL.

 This causes many different issues at once, including: